jsoxford/hack/guides.md

 title: Hack Guides
 ---

-A **Hack Guide** will provide you with everything you need to get started with a project, and they'll also be on hand to give you help/tips along the way.
+A **Hack Guide** will help you get started with a project, and they'll also be on hand to give you help/tips along the way and "[rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)" any problems you face.
 (Also, they're doing this because they're awesome - so be sure to throw some high-fives their way.)

 ---